habedi/PracticalMachineLearning/README.md

 * [Kedro](https://github.com/quantumblacklabs/kedro): A Python library and also tool to manage your data analysis workflow in your projects
 * [PySAL](https://pysal.org/): PySAL is a Python package for geolocation based data analysis
 * [k-Shape](https://github.com/johnpaparrizos/kshape): This is a Python implementation of the k-Shape clustering algorithm for clustering the time series data
+* [Pyforest](https://github.com/8080labs/pyforest): You could use Pyforest to import all Python data science related library lazily as you need them in your code

 ## Additional Useful Resources